 Xanax Addiction and Abuse Warning Signs

 As stated above, Xanax is highly addictive both mentally as well as physically.
 If not carefully taken care of, trying to quit Xanax or detox by yourself at home can cause serious withdrawal symptoms.
 Detoxing from Xanax on your own is not recommended by medical professionals.
-Like other Benzodiazepines, Xanax has some common addiction and abuse warning signs to pay attention to.
+Like other Benzodiazepines such as Vicodin and Ativan, Xanax has some common addiction and abuse warning signs to pay attention to.
 These can range in severity, but typically are as follows:

 - Not taking as directed